ConfederacyOfGaia/Gaia/players-guide.md

 ### Starting Equipment

-Armaments of war are outlawed, per Edict of the Great Golden Dragon, but many families have armor and weapons that pre-date the Aurelian Empire.
+Within the Aurelian Empire, armaments of war are outlawed, per Edict of the Great Golden Dragon, but many families have armor and weapons that pre-date the Aurelian Empire.
 Each class's starting equipment includes appropriate weapons; we can assume that these weapons are family heirlooms, handed down from the Zephyran days.
-Any equipment that appears on those lists that doesn't exist in this world (like crossbows) can be replaced with another similar item (e.g., a shortbow).
+Any equipment that appears on those lists that doesn't exist in this world (e.g., crossbows) can be replaced with another similar item (e.g., a shortbow).

 Starting armor is very different, however -- even in the Zephyran days, armor was rare.
 If a class starts with any Light or Medium armor, the character can choose to start with a standard gambeson.

 ### Starting Money